 Absenteeism is an important metric for businesses because it acts as a strong indicator of their staff’s health, morale, and level of job satisfaction.

-What are the effects of absenteeism?
+What are the effects of absenteeism and lost productivity?

 Absenteeism can have a significant impact on a company’s productivity and, consequently, its profitability.
+Decreased productivity is a direct result of absenteeism, as teams struggle to maintain output levels when employees are not present.

 This absence can go on to affect the rest of the absent employee’s colleagues, some of whom will have to work harder to make up for their not being there.
 If this happens frequently, this can put a dent in morale, especially if people perceive a member of staff to be ‘getting away with’ not coming into work.
 At worst, it may cause other workers to intentionally push the boundaries of their attendance and timekeeping to see if they’re treated in the same way as their frequently-absent colleagues.
 At this point, absenteeism has seeped into your company culture.
+A hostile work environment and workplace bullying can also contribute to absenteeism and low morale, making it even harder to maintain a positive workplace culture.
+Poor leadership can further exacerbate absenteeism problems by failing to address these issues effectively.

 For the employee, on the other hand, being off frequently makes it harder to feel like part of the team.
 They won’t have spent as much time with their colleagues and, as touched on above, there’s a chance their co-workers resent them for constantly ‘leaving them in the lurch’.